jofa974/Snake/README.md

 ### General interface

-- Create a Flask App
+#### Create a Dash App
+  - Remove all use of Pygame
+  - Plot game using go.Heatmap or equivalent of imshow